Monaco debuts Europe’s first nationwide 5G network, using Huawei gear

 As the second-smallest country in the world, Monaco has just under 500 acres of land and fewer than 40,000 people to cover with 5G, making nationwide coverage relatively easy compared with earlier “first to 5G” countries such as the United States and South Korea.
 But as Technode reports, Monaco ignored U.S. government protestations regarding the risks of using Huawei gear, even deploying the Chinese company’s hardware within its network core.

-Consequently, Monaco is now serving as a “shop window” for Europe, allowing other European governments to see how 5G will integrate with the “intelligent state,” said Huawei Vice President Guo Ping.
+Consequently, Monaco is now serving as a “shop window” for Europe, allowing other European governments to see how 5G will integrate with the “intelligent state,” said Huawei vice president Guo Ping.
 For its part, Monaco Telecom claims that it has taken all measures necessary to guarantee the security of its 5G network.

 It’s unclear whether carriers are truly able to eliminate security risks from Huawei’s 5G hardware, which the U.S. has claimed is susceptible to surveillance and remote control demands from China’s government.
 Huawei has denied the claims, but countries including the U.K. and India have blamed the company for earlier incidents of network insecurity and hacking, suggesting that Huawei hardware might not be safe to trust at a network’s core.
 Even so, multiple European carriers have recently opted to deploy Huawei 5G hardware, with some restricting it to non-core radio communications at their networks’ edges.